Multifamily vs. Single-family Investing

-Real estate investing can be one of the most lucrative ways to build wealth and establish financial security.
-However, new investors often struggle to decide where to start.
-They're not sure about what they should buy or where they should look for impressive investment opportunities.
+However, a new real estate investor often struggles to decide where to start.
+They're not sure about what they should buy or where to look for investment opportunities.
 If you're new to investing in rental properties, it's easy to wonder what the best asset class is for your portfolio.

-Do you want to invest in single-family properties or multifamily rentals?
+Do you want to invest in single-family properties or multi-family rentals?

-Today, we're discussing what the challenges and benefits are to each category.
-At Mynd Property Management, we work with investors at every level.
+Today, we're discussing the challenges and benefits of each category.
+At Mynd Management, we work with investors at every level.
 Some of the rental property owners we help are preparing to buy their first investment property.
 Others have a growing portfolio of successful investment homes.

 But First, Know Your Goals and Your Market

 With all residential real estate investing, you need to start with your own goals and your vision for where owning rental property will take you.

 This question has to be answered thoroughly before you choose a specific investment property.
 If you're looking for cash flow, the path you take will be much different than if you're looking for equity or appreciation.

 Perhaps you want a combination of cash flow and appreciation, which is ultimately what strong cash on cash return becomes.

 If you aren't clear on your investment goals, no one is going to be able to steer you in the right direction when it comes to choosing between single-family homes or multi-family units.

 So, before you go shopping for your first rental property or even your seventh or eighth rental property, make sure you've established and reviewed your priorities and your investment goals.
 One of the biggest mistakes new investors make is buying the wrong property.
 Enter the market as an educated investor!